VinTheMan/SMTStockInApp/README.md

 ## To build an exe for Windows on a macOS, use docker image
-## then use "yarn electron:build --win" in container
 ## Change built icons in vue.config.js
 ```
 docker run --rm -ti \